 The Bottom Line

 When you have bad credit and you need cash fast, it’s easy to get desperate and let your guard down.
 Be skeptical about any personal loan offer you receive, regardless of where you hear about it or how convincing and slick the promotion looks.
-Scammers work hard to make their scams look professional and legitimate.
+Scammers work hard to make their personal loan scams look professional and legitimate.

 However, this doesn’t mean that there aren’t legitimate and reputable lenders around who are willing to do business with those who have less than great credit.
 At LoanNow, we make it our business to help people with poor credit get back on track.
 We are registered in all the states we do business in, have an A+ rating with the Better Business Bureau, and although we can’t guarantee we will approve your application, we can promise we will do everything we can to help you qualify for your loan and improve your overall financial situation.